kushagraa-j/cpp/01.BASICS/1.10.Keywords-and-Identifiers/main.md

 int MyVariableName; // valid but incorrect (should start with lower case letter) int MyFunctionName(); // valid but incorrect (should start with lower case letter)
 ```
+- Names should be descriptive and self explanatory, and not something that makes no sense to you when you
+see you code later or rather show it to someone else.

 ```
 int ccount	        Bad		What does the c before “count” stand for?